ydarbleoj/wdi-js-tictactoe-template/README.md

 **Examine tictactoe.js.** Comments provide hints on how to model data structures and implement function stubs.
 Read the comments carefully.

-Think about how you would approach game play, how to manage player, detect win, update UI, etc.
+Think about how you would approach game play, how to manage players, detect win/tie, update UI, etc.

 **After you've done some thinking**, go here to see a **complete solution** in plain JavaScript.